RWM101/Tax-Firm-Data/README.md

 # Tax Firm Data Analysis

 ## Business Problem:
-This project is based on work at a tax firm in busy season.
+This project is based on work at a tax firm in busy season (mention something about 3/15 and 4/15).
 At this particular tax firm, there was no efficient way to determine who should be assigned more tax work.
 The traditional process had been to review each tax preparer's workloads manually, and to reach out to staff individually in case of unknown bottlenecks or roadblocks.
 Gathering enough info to assign tax projects effectively could take anywhere between 15 minutes and 2 hours, which is not tenable with the amount of tax projects to assign during busy season.

 The data below is roughly ten days before the 4/15 deadline, and there are currently 873 tax projects which need to be prepared, totaling roughly 4,600 hours of work to assign to 15 preparers.